 The claims of research exceptionalism have led to valuable discussion of the extent to which clinical research differs from other activities which pose risks to participants for the benefit of others and whether any of the differences justify the extensive regulations and guidelines standardly applied to clinical research.
 Proponents of research exceptionalism who regard many of the existing regulations as unjustified face the challenge of articulating an appropriate set of regulations for clinical research.
 While comparisons to factory work provide a useful lens for thinking about the ethics of clinical research, it is not immediately obvious what positive recommendations follow from this perspective.
 After all, it is not as if there is general consensus regarding the regulations to which industry should be subject.
 Some endorse minimum wage laws; others oppose them.
 There are further arguments over whether workers should be able to unionize; whether governments should set safety standards for industry; whether there should be rules protecting workers against discrimination.

 Current participation in clinical research typically benefits future patients.
-However, if we incur an obligation for the benefits we have received from previous research studies, we presumably are obligated to the patients who participated in those studies, an obligation we cannot discharge by participating in current studies.
-This approach also does not provide a way to justify the very first clinical trials, such as Lind's, which of necessity enrolled subjects who had never benefitted from previous clinical research.
+However, if we incur an obligation for the benefits that are due to previous research studies, we presumably are obligated to the patients who participated in those studies, an obligation we cannot discharge by participating in current studies.
+This approach also does not provide a way to justify the very first clinical trials, such as Lind’s, which of necessity enrolled participants who had never benefited from previous clinical research.

-Alternatively, one might argue that the obligation to participate does not trace to benefits the individuals in fact received from the efforts of previous research participants.
+Alternatively, one might argue that the obligation to participate does not trace to the benefits we receive from the efforts of previous research participants.
 Rather, the obligation is to the overall social system of which clinical research is a part (Brock 1994).
 For example, one might argue that individuals acquire this obligation as the result of being raised in the context of a cooperative scheme or society.
-We are obligated to do our part because of the many benefits we have enjoyed as a result of being born within such a scheme.
+We are obligated to do our part because of the many benefits we have enjoyed as a result of living within such a scheme.

 To avoid these biases, we might stretch the veil of ignorance to obscure the generation to which one belongs—past, present or future (Brock 1994).
-Under a veil of ignorance so stretched, individuals might choose to participate in clinical research, including non-beneficial research as long as the benefits of the practice exceed its overall burdens.
+Under a veil of ignorance so stretched, individuals might choose to participate in clinical research as long as the benefits of the practice exceed its overall burdens.
 One could then argue that justice as fairness gives all individuals an obligation to participate in clinical research when their turn comes.
 This approach seems to have the advantage of explaining why we can expose even children to some risks for the benefit of others, and why parents can give permission for their children to participate in such research.
 This argument also seems to imply not simply that clinical research is acceptable, but that, in a range of cases, individuals have an obligation to participate in it.
-It implies that adults are obligated to participate in clinical research, although for practical reasons we might refrain from forcing them to do so.
+It implies that adults whose turn has come are obligated to participate in clinical research, although for practical reasons we might refrain from forcing them to do so.

 Proponents might avoid this dilemma by assuming that individuals behind the veil of ignorance will make decisions based purely on self-interest, unconstrained by moral limits or considerations.
 Presumably, many different systems would satisfy this requirement.
 In particular, the system that produces the greatest amount of benefits overall may well be one that we regard as unethical.
-Many endorse the view that clinical research studies which offer no potential benefit to subjects and pose a high chance of serious risk, such as death, are unethical, independent of the magnitude of the social value to be gained.
-For example, most would regard as unethical a study which intentionally infects a few subjects with the HIV virus, even if the study offers the potential to identify a cure for AIDS.
-Yet, individuals behind the veil of ignorance who make decisions based solely on self-interest might well allow this study on the grounds that it offers a positive cost-benefit ratio overall: the high risks to a few subjects are clearly outweighed by the potential to save the lives of millions.
+Many endorse the view that clinical research studies which offer no potential benefit to participants and pose a high chance of serious risk, such as death, are unethical, independent of the magnitude of the social value to be gained.
+For example, almost all research ethicists would regard as unethical a study which intentionally infects a few participants with the HIV virus, even when the study offers the potential to identify a cure for AIDS.
+Yet, individuals behind the veil of ignorance who make decisions based solely on self-interest might well allow this study on the grounds that it offers a positive cost-benefit ratio overall: the high risks to a few participants are clearly outweighed by the potential to save the lives of millions.

 Some argue that the risks of clinical research qualify as sufficiently low when they are ‘negligible’, understood as risks that do not pose any chance of serious harm (Nicholson 1986).
 Researchers who ask children a few questions for research purposes may expose them to risks no more worrisome than that of being mildly upset for a few minutes.
-It seems not implausible that exploitation requires some risk or realization of serious harm, implying that this study raises no concerns regarding exploitation.
-Or one might argue that the possible harms posed by this study are so insignificant that the potential for exploitation does not constitute a serious ethical concern.
-Despite the theoretical plausibility of these views, very few actual studies satisfy the negligible risk standard.
+Exposing participants to a risk of minor harm for the benefit of others does not seem to raise ethical concern.
+Or one might argue that the ethical concerns it raises do not merit serious ethical concern.
+Despite the plausibility of these views, very few studies satisfy the negligible risk standard.
 Even routine procedures that are widely accepted in pediatric research, such as single blood draws, pose some, typically very low risk of more than negligible harm.

 Others (Kopelman 2000; Resnik 2005) define risks as sufficiently low or ‘minimal’ when they do not exceed the risks individuals face during the performance of routine examinations.
 This standard provides a clear and quantifiable threshold for acceptable risks.
-One concern is that the risks of routine medical procedures for healthy individuals are extremely low to the extent that this standard prohibits a good deal of clinical research, including studies that seem intuitively acceptable.
-This approach faces the additional problem that, as the techniques of clinical medicine become safer and less invasive, increasing numbers of procedures used in non-beneficial research would be deemed excessively risky.
-And, at a theoretical level, one might wonder why we should think that the risks we currently happen to accept in the context of clinical care should define the level of risks that is acceptable in clinical research.
+Yet, the risks of routine medical procedures for healthy individuals are so low that this standard seems to prohibit intuitively acceptable research.
+This approach faces the additional problem that, as the techniques of clinical medicine become safer and less invasive, increasing numbers of procedures used in clinical research would move from acceptable to unacceptable.
+And, at a theoretical level, one might wonder why we should think that the risks we currently happen to accept in the context of clinical care for healthy children should define the level of risk that is acceptable in clinical research.
 Why think that the ethical acceptability of a blood draw in pediatric research depends on whether clinicians still use blood draws as part of clinical screening for healthy children?

-Many guidelines (U.S. Department of Health and Human Services 2005; Australian National Health and Medical Research Council 1999) and commentators take the view that non-beneficial research is ethically acceptable as long as the risks do not exceed the risks individuals face in daily life.
-The strength of this claim is supposed to derive from the fact that such research does not increase the risks to which the subjects are exposed.
-However, its intuitive appeal often traces to a common attitude regarding the risks of daily life.
-Many of those involved in clinical research implicitly assume that the minimal risk standard is essentially equivalent to the negligible risk standard.
+Many guidelines (U.S. Department of Health and Human Services 2005; Australian National Health and Medical Research Council 1999) and commentators take the view that clinical research is ethically acceptable as long as the net risks do not exceed the risks individuals face in daily life.
+Many of those involved in clinical research implicitly assume that this minimal risk standard is essentially equivalent to the negligible risk standard.
 If the risks of research are no greater than the risks individuals face in daily life, then the research does not pose risk of any serious harm.
 As an attitude toward many of the risks we face in daily life, this view makes sense.
-We could not get through our daily lives if we were conscious of all the risks we face.
+We could not get through the day if we were conscious of all the risks we face.
 Crossing the street poses more risks than one can catalog, much less process readily.
-When these risks are sufficiently low, psychologically healthy individuals place them in the background so to speak, ignoring them unless the circumstances provide reason for special concern (e.g. one hears a siren, or sees a large gap in the sidewalk).
+When these risks are sufficiently low, psychologically healthy individuals place them in the cognitive background, ignoring them unless the circumstances provide reason for special concern (e.g. one hears a siren, or sees a large gap in the sidewalk).

-Paul Ramsey reports that members of the US National Commission often used the terms minimal and negligible risks in a way which seemed to imply that they were willing to allow minimal risk research, even with children, on the grounds that it poses no chance of serious harm (Ramsey 1978).
+Paul Ramsey reports that members of the US National Commission often used the terms ‘minimal’ and ‘negligible’ in a way which seemed to imply that they were willing to allow minimal risk research, even with children, on the grounds that it poses no chance of serious harm (Ramsey 1978).
 The members then went on to argue that an additional ethical requirement for such research is a guarantee of compensation for any serious research injuries.
 This approach to minimal risk pediatric research highlights nicely the somewhat confused attitudes we often have toward risks, especially those of daily life.

-We go about our daily lives as though very low risks are not going to occur, effectively treating low probability events as zero probability events.
+We go about our daily lives as though harms with very low probability are not going to occur, effectively treating low probability harms as zero probability events.
 To this extent, we are not Bayesians about the risks of daily life.
 We treat some possible harms as impossible for the purposes of getting through the day.
 This attitude, crucial to living our lives, does not imply that there are no serious risks in daily life.
-The fact that our attitude toward the risks of everyday life is justified by its ability to help us to get through the day undermines its ability to provide an ethical justification for exposing research subjects to the same risks in the context of non-beneficial research (Ross & Nelson 2006).
+The fact that our attitude toward the risks of everyday life is justified by its ability to help us to get through the day undermines its ability to provide an ethical justification for exposing research participants to the same risks in the context of non-beneficial research (Ross & Nelson 2006).

 First, the extent to which we ignore the risks of daily life is not a fully rational process.
 In many cases, our attitude regarding risks is a function of features of the situation that are not correlated directly with the risk level, such as our perceived level of control and our familiarity with the activity (Tversky, Kahneman 1974; Tversky, Kahneman 1981; Slovic 1987; Weinstein 1989).
 Second, to the extent that the process of ignoring some risks is rational, we are involved in a process of determining which risks are worth paying attention to.
 Some risks are so low that they are not worth paying attention to.
 Consideration of them would be more harmful (would cost us more) than the expected value of being aware of them in the first place.